 Blackburn is a cycling accessory company that makes a huge range of products from indoor trainers and bike packing bags, to lights and multi-tools.
-The Tradesman is a new model in their multi-tool lineup that boasts 18 functions, a quality construction, and a reasonable price tag.
+The Tradesman is a newer model in their multi-tool lineup that boasts 18 functions, a quality construction, and a reasonable price tag.
 It also has a unique and innovative tool in the quick link splitter, and its integrated quick link storage means you won't be fumbling around in the bottom of your pack trying to find it.
 When our testing finished, the Tradesman had impressed our testers so much that it ended up with our Best Buy Award.
-Read on to find out how it compares to the competition.

 The Tradesman has 18 total functions and has you covered for all of the adjustments and minor fixes you may experience while out in the field.
 Testers even like the quick link splitter tool so much that they said they'd consider keeping this tool in their garage or home workshop for doing drivetrain work that requires the removal of the chain.

-The only tools the Tradesman doesn't have on it are a Torx 10 and a Phillips head screwdriver.
+The only occasionally-necessary tools the Tradesman doesn't have on it are a Torx 10 and a Phillips head screwdriver.
 This isn't too big of a deal since most modern bikes and components don't really use Phillips head screws anymore, and Torx 10 heads are generally only on found on brakes which you're probably better off working on at home.
-The only tools with more functions are the ToPeak Mini Pro 20 with 23, the OneUp EDC with 21, and the Crankbrothers M19 with 19.
+A few tools we tested with more functions are the ToPeak Mini Pro 20 with 23, the OneUp EDC with 21, the Lezyne RAP-21 CO2 with 21, and the Crankbrothers M19 with 19.

 The overall size of the Tradesman is one of the largest in our test, almost identical to the Crankbrothers M19.
 This size fits nicely in the palm for a secure grip, even with gloves on, and allows for plenty of leverage should you need to torque on something.
 The length of the tools themselves is also quite good, with inch and a half long bits that make it easier to reach your bolts, plus some L-shaped hex keys in the smaller sizes to get into those hard to reach places.
 Again, the ergonomics are pretty good; there are just a few models that are a little bit better.

 The Tradesman is among the heaviest models in our test selection.
 At 178g, it weighs in just 1g heavier than the Park Tool IB-3, and only 5g heavier than the Crankbrothers M19 without the case.
 For comparison, our Editor's Choice Award winner, the ToPeak Mini Pro 20 weighs 161g inside its neoprene case, 17g lighter than the Tradesman.
-This is in contrast to the three lightest models in this test which all weigh in around the 100-110g range, roughly 70g less than the Blackburn.
-If you're a real gram counter you'll probably be happier with one of the lighter options like the Lezyne V10.
+This is in contrast to the three lightest models in this test which all weigh in around the 90-110g range, roughly 70g less than the Blackburn.
+If you're a real gram counter, you'll probably be happier with one of the lighter options like the Ninja 16+.

-It is also one of the largest of the multi-tools, almost identical in size to the Crankbrothers M19 at 3.5" x 1.8" x 0.8".
+This is also one of the largest of the multi-tools, almost identical in size to the Crankbrothers M19 at 3.5" x 1.8" x 0.8".
 The Park Tool IB-3 is the same length as well, but is somewhat thicker and feels much bulkier as a result.
 These tools are far from huge, by any means, they are just a bit bigger overall than the smaller competitors.
-The smallest tools in our test, like the Specialized EMT Pro MTB and the Lezyne V10, will take up significantly less space in your pack or saddlebag.
-If you can spare an extra inch of storage and don't mind carrying an extra 70 or so grams with you, then the Tradesman has more features than most of the smaller and lighter competition.
+The smallest tools in our test, like the Specialized EMT Pro MTB, Lezyne V10, and Ninja 16+ will take up significantly less space in your pack or saddlebag.
+If you can spare an extra inch of storage and don't mind carrying an additional 70 or so grams with you, then the Tradesman has more features than most of the smaller and lighter competition.